FakeItEasy/FakeItEasy/how_to_build.md

 1. Install Ruby 1.8.7 or later.

+ For Windows we recommend using [Chocolatey](https://chocolatey.org/).
+Once you have Chocolatey installed (it takes seconds), just run

+ `cinst ruby`

+ from a command prompt.

- For Windows we recommend using [RubyInstaller](http://rubyinstaller.org/) and selecting 'Add Ruby executables to your PATH' when prompted.
-For alternatives see the [Ruby download page](http://www.ruby-lang.org/en/downloads/).
+ If you can't use Chocolatey, or prefer not to use it, the next best approach is to use the [RubyInstaller](http://rubyinstaller.org/) and select 'Add Ruby executables to your PATH' when prompted.
+For other alternatives see the [Ruby download page](http://www.ruby-lang.org/en/downloads/).

 1. Using a command prompt, update RubyGems to the latest version:

     `gem update --system`